Video Tips

-Planning is a concealed but essential part of video storytelling.
+Planning is a hidden but essential part of video storytelling.
 Before you jump in front of the camera with full confidence, there’s work to be done behind the scenes.
 And the quality of that work will determine how your final product turns out.

 You’re probably starting off with a rough idea of your video’s topic and purpose, i.e., what the video is going to be about and why you’re making it.
 This is a great starting point, as the first stage of scriptwriting only aims to solidify your initial plan by specifying the video topic and your main goal(s).